Doug Burgum 2024 presidential campaign: Aftermath

 In December 2023 Burgum announced that he would not accept a position in Donald Trump's cabinet should he win the 2024 election, instead stating that he plans on returning to the private sector after his term as governor expires.
 Later in July 2024 Burgum stated he had a phone call with Trump which indicated he would be given a cabinet position, stating he would like to do something regarding technology and AI.

 On January 14, 2024, Burgum endorsed former President Donald Trump for president.
-Burgum's campaign, while unsuccessful, greatly increased his prominence.
-The once-obscure governor became one of Trump's top media representatives and advisors, an influential party member, and a finalist for the 2024 Republican Party vice presidential candidate selection.
+He subsequently became one of Trump's media representatives and advisors, and was a finalist for the 2024 Republican Party vice presidential candidate selection.

 On November 14, 2024, then President-Elect Donald Trump announced Burgum as his pick for the Secretary of the Interior.

 Funding

 Burgum's campaign had been notably able to garner large amounts of funds, raising $15.2 million by October 20, despite his low presence in the polls.
 This was thanks to a series of ultra-wealthy donors backing Burgum, including: First International Bank CEO Steve Stenehjem, actor Josh Duhamel, New York Jets lineman Connor McGovern, Coca-Cola CEO J. Frank Harrison III, eBay chairman Thomas J. Tierney, Milwaukee Bucks owner Michael Fascitelli and Microsoft executives Patrick Meenan and Ryan Kruizenga.
 Burgum was also supported by a series of SuperPACs, namely those created by Senators John Hoeven and Kevin Cramer, as well as The Minn-Dak Farmers Cooperative PAC, the North Dakota Petroleum Council PAC, and the pro-Coal Lignite Energy Council PAC.

 Burgum's campaign was also largely self funded.
-Forbes estimated that his net worth at the start of his campaign to be ~$100 million, making him the third wealthiest Republican candidate behind just Donald Trump and Vivek Ramaswamy, who are both billionaires.
+Forbes estimated that his net worth at the start of his campaign to be ~$100 million, making him the third wealthiest Republican candidate behind Donald Trump and Vivek Ramaswamy, both billionaires.
 However, most of Burgum's net worth is held in family trusts and Microsoft stock and is not necessarily cash-on-hand.
-As of November 8, 2023, Burgum has spent more than $12 million on his presidential campaign.
+By November 8, 2023, Burgum had spent more than $12 million on his presidential campaign.